MaxAtoms/T-705-ASDS/main.typ

     semester: "Fall Semester 2024"
 )

+// TODO ToC

-These are only the notes for the Master part of the lecture T-705 Applied Statistics for Data Science (ASDS).
+These are the notes for the Master part of the lecture T-705 Applied Statistics for Data Science (ASDS).
 The lectures held together with T-305 Applied Statistics and introduction to Data Science (ASID) are not included.

 No guarantee is given for the correctness of the notes.
 Should you find typos, errors or have general suggestions for improvements, you are encouraged to contact me via e-mail: #link("thomas.schoeller@uni-ulm.de").

+// TODO Tag Explanation
 // TODO Barron Source

 #pagebreak()

+#include "content/probability.typ"

+// TODO Glossary